rmassidda/ir-2019/02_lsh.md

 $$

 So strictly dependent on the actual similarity $s$, between $p$ and $q$.
-It's possibile to notice that while the $k$ value reduces the false positives, the $L$ reduces the false negatives.
+It's possible to notice that while the $k$ value reduces the false positives, the $L$ reduces the false negatives.

 In the practice of grouping similar items this technique is applied by generating $L$ sets $I_i$, then computing for each item in the set its sketch, that is the $L$-ple containing all the $h_{I_i}$ projections.
 Generating a graph of items where each node has an edge with any node with at least one equal projection in the sketch, permit to define the groups as the connected components in the graph.